ianfhunter/GNOLL/doc/gh-pages/notation/custom_macros.md

 # Custom Macros

 {: .story }
->**GM**: You wake up from your dream, finding an old creature resembling to a witch.
+>**GM**: You wake up from your dream, finding an old creature resembling a witch.
 Seeing your bleeding head, it offers you to choose a potion.

 >
 >**Grindon**: Can I pick the healing potion?
 >